-THE THIRD ANNUAL ANNANDALE CAMPUS LIBRARY BOOK SPINE HAIKU CONTEST.
+THE FOURTH ANNUAL ANNANDALE CAMPUS LIBRARY BOOK SPINE HAIKU CONTEST.

 April is National Poetry Month, and to celebrate, the Annandale Campus Library holds a Book Spine Haiku contest.
-Because of the current situation, this year's contest is morphing into the Annandale Campus Library’s Socially Distant Book Spine Haiku Contest.
-We’re moving this year’s contest to an online format.
-During this time of social distancing, instead of browsing Annandale library shelves contestants will use the online catalog (https://www.nvcc.edu/library/) to search for titles that appeal to their poetic sensibilities.
-Poems will be accepted until 5:00pm Friday, April 24th.
+Because we are still telelearning and have limited access to campuses, this year's contest will continue to be virtual.
+During this time of social distancing, instead of browsing Annandale library shelves contestants will use the BOOKS & EBOOKS search to locate titles that appeal to their poetic sensibilities.
+Poems will be accepted until 5:00pm Wednesday, April 21st.

 What is haiku?
 Japanese haiku, both traditional and modern, usually center on nature or seasonal themes.
 Traditional Japanese haiku also follow a three-line format with the first and third lines consisting of 5 syllables each and the second line being 7 syllables.
 This format is encouraged but not necessary to enter the contest.
-This is last year’s PEOPLE'S CHOICE winning poem:
+This is the PEOPLE'S CHOICE winning poem from 2019.